-Application Type Fee Application for late building warrant, i.e. where work is already started: a. application for a building warrant for the construction of a building or the provision of services, fittings and equipment in connection with a building (whether or not combined with an application for demolition) Fee is 200% of the fee in tables of fees above b. application for warrant for demolitions only Fee is £200 Submission of a completion certificate where no warrant was obtained for a. the construction of a building or the provision of services, fittings or equipment (whether or not combined with an application for conversion or for demolition) Fee is 300% of the fee in tables of fees above b. application for warrant for demolitions only or for conversion only Fee is £300
+3.15.8.
+Application for late building warrant, i.e. where work is already started.

+a.
+Application for a building warrant for the construction of a building or the provision of services, fittings and equipment in connection with a building (whether or not combined with an application for demolition) - Fee is 200% of the fee in tables of fees.

+b.
+Application for warrant for demolitions onlyFee is £200.

+3.15.9.
+Submission of a completion certificate where no warrant was obtained for:

+a. the construction of a building or the provision of services, fittings or equipment (whether or not combined with an application for conversion or for demolition) - Fee is the same as for a late application for building warrant of the same value of works, that is 300% of the fee in tables of fees; or b. application for warrant for demolitions only or for conversion only - Fee is £300.

-- 3.14.3.
-A warrant fee is discounted where certificates from approved certifiers of design are presented with a warrant application, or before the building warrant is granted as below: - 10% (or the fixed levels of discounts for values of work up to £100,000, indicated in the tables above) for each certificate that covers the whole of any section of the functional standards, and/or - 1% for each certificate covering a single item in any such section, up to a maximum of 5% for any one section all subject to a maximum discount of 60% of the warrant fee.
+3.15.10.
+A warrant fee is discounted where certificate(s) from approved certifiers of design are presented with a warrant application, or before the building warrant is granted as below.

+- 10% (or the fixed levels of discounts for values of work up to £100,000, indicated in the tables of fees) for each certificate that covers the whole of any section of the functional standards. - The Building (Fees) (Scotland) Regulations 2004 allows for a 1% discount for each certificate covering a single item in any such section, up to a maximum of 5% for any one section, all subject to a maximum discount of 60% of the warrant fee.
+However, it should be noted that there are currently no approved certifier of design schemes that cover single items within a section of the building standards.

-When a local agreement is in place between the verifier and the applicant for phased payment of the warrant fee, the discount should be due on all the payments, provided a certificate was submitted with, or the intended use confirmed on,the warrant application form.
+When a local agreement is in place between the verifier and the applicant for phased payment of the warrant fee, the discount should be due on all the payments, provided a certificate was submitted with, or the intended use confirmed on, the warrant application form.